 Don't pass this module up just because you already have a safety committee!

-This module is designed to help you if you are trying to start a new safety committee in your company.
-However, if you already have a safety committee, be sure to complete this module because you'll still receive some good information to help you further develop your safety committee's effectiveness.
+This module is designed to help if you are trying to start a new safety committee.
+Even if you have a safety committee, be sure to complete this module.
+You’ll still receive some good information to help further develop your safety committee's effectiveness.
 At a minimum, it will be a great review for you.

-Let's say your company does not presently have a safety committee.
-You are convinced that the company would benefit if it started one, but how do you sell the idea to the CEO?
+Let's say your company does not have a safety committee.
+You are convinced that the company would benefit if it had a committee, but how do you sell the idea to the CEO?

-You've got to "$$ talk bottom line$$" to get management's attention.
+You've got to talk the "$$bottom line$$" to get management's attention.

-An effective safety committee may not only help prevent employees' from getting hurt or killed on the job, it may help decrease future direct and indirect accident costs.
-An effective safety committee is a profit center, not a cost center for the company.
+An effective safety committee may help prevent employees from getting hurt or killed on the job.
+It may also help decrease future direct and indirect accident costs.
+Consequently, an effective safety committee is should be considered a profit center, not a cost center for the company.

 What do these statistics mean to you?
-Effective "profit center" safety committees have the potential to save not only lives and limbs, but lots of money: Thousands and thousands of dollars each year can be saved every time the safety committee uncovers and helps the employer eliminate hazardous conditions or unsafe work practices.
+Effective profit-centered safety committees have the potential to save not only lives and limbs but lots of money.
+Each year, thousands of dollars can be saved in each company when a safety committee uncovers and helps eliminate hazardous conditions or unsafe work practices.

-OK, you know the safety committee is going to be composed of a number of people from management and the labor force.
+You know the safety committee will be composed of several people from management and the labor force.
 What kind of structure should the safety committee take?
-Typically the committee will have a chairperson (some will also have a co-chair), a recorder, and of course a number of members.
+Typically, the committee will have a chairperson (some will also have a co-chair), a recorder, and of course, several members.
 You don't need a complicated bureaucratic structure.

 The chairperson's job is, of course, one of the most important on the committee.
 He or she is the key coordinator ensuring the safety committee operates effectively.
 Below are some of the very important responsibilities of the chairperson.

 Let's not forget another very important responsibility: that of the recorder or secretary.
-This person assists the chairperson in making sure all communications are accurately recorded and distributed to committee members and others.
+This person helps the chairperson ensure all communications are accurately recorded and distributed to committee members and others.
 Some duties of the recorder may include:

-For the safety committee to operate most effectively, everyone on the committee needs to be involved in some way.
+For the safety committee to operate most effectively, everyone on the committee needs to be involved somehow.
 Safety committee members should do more than just report safety concerns from their departments.
 Below are some ideas for members.

-Other types of committees also have been used successfully for safety and health participation.
-At many unionized worksites, employee safety committees -- with members selected by the union or elected by employees -- work alone, without management, on various tasks.
+Other types of committees have been used successfully for safety and health participation.
+At many unionized worksites, employee safety committees with members selected by the union or elected by employees work alone, without management, on various tasks.
 At some worksites, hourly workers participate on a central safety committee.

-In addition, some worksites use employee or joint committees for specific purposes, such as inspecting the site for hazards, investigating accidents and incidents, and training new employees.
+Some worksites also use employee or joint committees for specific purposes, such as inspecting the site for hazards, investigating accidents and incidents, and training new employees.
 Finally, although they go by a different name, quality circles are another form of committee.
-They focus, at least part of the time, on identifying and resolving health and safety problems.
+They focus at least part of the time on identifying and resolving health and safety problems.

-If one of the purposes of the safety committee is to bring management and labor together in a cooperative effort to improve the safety and health of workers, it just makes business sense to include representatives from management ranks as well as the work floor.
+Suppose one of the purposes of the safety committee is to bring management and labor together in a cooperative effort to improve the safety and health of workers.
+In that case, it just makes business sense to include representatives from management ranks and the work floor.

 Management and labor can sit together and discuss their unique and common concerns regarding safety.
-The safety committee becomes a forum that both management and labor may use, to ensure mutually acceptable solutions to problems can be reached.
+The safety committee becomes a forum for management and labor to ensure mutually acceptable solutions to problems can be reached.

 Management representatives and the chairperson will be the primary conduits of communications between the safety committee and the employer.
 Committee members are the primary communicators with employees.
-It's very important that communications occurs in both directions.
+It's very important communication occurs in both directions.